ayushi826/ayushi826/README.md

 * 🥇 Finalist (Top 10) – Google TechSpirit Hackathon 2025
 * 🌟 Top 69 Open Source Contributor – Elite Coders Winter of Code 2026
-* 🤝 Working with a service based start-up at Core technical member Position
+* 🤝 Working with a service based start-up as Core technical member Position
 * 🎯 Selected & completed for Infosys Springboard – Pragati Path of Future (Cohort 7)
 * 💼 Intern at Edunet Foundation in collaboration with IBM SkillsBuild
 * 👩‍💻 Campus Ambassador – GirlScript Summer of Code 2025